joshpierro/self-driving-car/p4/writeup_template.md

     rightx_base = np.argmax(histogram[midpoint:]) + midpoint
 </pre>

 After the baselines for the lane lines are identified, a sliding window technique is applied to discover the rest of the lane pixels.
-This technique divides the image into horizontal sections (9 was chosen in my case), where baselines are derived and lanelines can be found and followed up to the top of the frame.
+This technique divides the image into horizontal sections (9 was chosen in my case), where baselines are derived and lane lines can be found and followed up to the top of the frame.
 Lines 37-70 in app.py is where the sliding window parameters are set up and it loops through the windows.

-Once the left and right laneline pixels have been extracted, a second order polynomial is applied to each.
-The image below illlustrates the sliding window and polynomial overlays on a binary lane line image.
+Once the left and right lane line pixels have been extracted, a second order polynomial is applied to each.
+The image below illustrates the sliding window and polynomial overlays on a binary lane line image.

 <img src='https://github.com/joshpierro/self-driving-car/blob/master/p4/output_images/point5_1.png'>